dscalzi/Claritas/README.md

 2. `--libraryType` The library that the specified jar files target.
 3. `--mcVersion` The minecraft version of the software.
 The patch version is not required.

+Optional arguments.

+1. `--outputFile` The path to store the JSON output.
+Can be relative to the cwd.
+    * Default: `./output.json`
+2. `--previewOutput` Will print a preview of the JSON output to stdout.
+This may contain incomplete data.
+    * Default: `false`

 **Example**
 `java -jar Claritas-1.0.0-dist.jar --absoluteJarPaths "C:/MyMod1.jar,C:/MyMod2.jar" --libraryType FORGE --mcVersion 1.12`

-The analysis results will be printed to stdout in json format, prefixed with `results::`.
+The analysis results will be stored in the file provided by `--outputFile` option.
 Sample result below.

 ```json
 {